Reamuji/toConstMove-SPWN/README.md

 2g.move(0,10,0)
 ```

->__you can find more on example file inside__
+>__you can find more inside the example file__
-and if you have difficulty implementing this in your code, you can contact me on discord Reamuji#9847 or tag me in the SPWN Server. im not a busy person
+and if you have difficulty implementing this in your code, you can contact me on discord Reamuji#9847 or tag me in the SPWN Server. but im not sure ill always be there

 ## Brief technical explanation